Hollywood Gaming in Austintown now requiring everyone to wear a mask

-AUSTINTOWN, Ohio (WKBN) – If you’re planning on gambling in Austintown this weekend, you’ll need your mask.
+AUSTINTOWN, Ohio (WYTV) – If you’re planning on gambling in Austintown this weekend, you’ll need your mask.

 Hollywood Gaming announced that all guests will be required to wear masks starting Friday at 7 a.m.